Genandromeda-lab/dr-kavimani-website/README.md

 ### Next Steps
 - Verify all links and images render correctly on GitHub Pages (if deployed).
 - Consider grouping certifications by category (Artistic, Academic, International, Awards) for readability.

+## Project Notes

+### December 2025
+- Updated `.gitignore` to allow PDF files so certification documents and archives can be tracked in Git.
+- Added `newspaper-dr-kavimani.pdf` to the repository for public access via GitHub Pages.